banyansecurity/pybanyan/docs/iaas/oracle_cloud.md

 ```

 **Note:** if you're on Windows, Python still uses `/` not `\` in the path to key file, so you'd use `C:/Users/foobar/key.json` and not `C:\Users\foobar\key.json`.

+## Multiple Containers

+You can discover resources across multiple containers in the OCI tenant.

 ## Test